Muskan-kumari1/javascript.md/project.md

 # 1. What Is javascript

- - Javascript is an interpreted, client-side, event based, object-oritented scripting language.
+-Javascript is an interpreted, client-side, event based, object-oritented scripting language.
->
-> Invented in 1995 at Netscape Corporation(Livescript).
+- Invented in 1995 at Netscape Corporation(Livescript).

->
-> Javascript programs are run by an interpreter built into the user's web browser.
+- Javascript programs are run by an interpreter built into the user's web browser.

->
-> It is a case-sensitive language.
+-It is a case-sensitive language.

 # 2. How to Set Up VsCode